aomop/MacroIBI/FIELD_AND_APP_GUIDE.md

 - Dissection kit for manipuating organisms under magnification (foreceps, needles/pointers)
 - A computer with R and the macroibi package installed

-## 3. Collecting Macroinvertebrate Samples
+## 2. Collecting Macroinvertebrate Samples

+**Timing.** Sample during a window from June through early July so larvae are mature enough to identify but wetlands still hold water.
+            Sampling later in summer can leave ponds too dry or colonized by transient invertebrates.
+            If more than one sampling event is planned, ensure they all take place within this window to minimize temporal effects.
+**Habitat choice.** Prefer the emergent vegetation zone because it has the highest richness.
+                    If it is missing, sample (in order) floating‐leaf plants, submerged plants, then shallow open water.
+Record which zones you use on your field form.

-1. **Determine sampling area** Using the habitats listed in step 1.2, find the highest‑priority habitat available
+1. **Determine sampling area** Using the habitats listed above, find the highest‑priority habitat available
     - Work within a 10–15 m radius within the identified area (this may be smaller depending on the size of the habitat)
 2. **Sample** Each sample consists of two "efforts"; for each effort, make 3–5 strong sweeps through the water column and vegetation, reaching out and pulling the net back quickly.
     - Avoid scraping mud; if you do, dump out the sample and repeat the effort in a new spot.